ctd12/SQL/README.md

 **Get the Data Type of Columns in SQL Server** [[Website](https://datatofish.com/data-type-columns-sql-server/)]
 * How to get table information such as table names, table column names, and column data types from a table catalog.

+## Pivot Tables and Dynamic Pivot Tables

+**Dynamic Pivot Tables in SQL Server** [[Website](https://www.sqlshack.com/dynamic-pivot-tables-in-sql-server/)]
+* Guide on how to build regular and dynamic pivot tables.
+* Dynamic tables are used when it's not feasible/possible to hardcode all of the columns that we need to pivot on.

+**Prefix Column Names When Using Dynamic Pivot** [[Stack Overflow](https://stackoverflow.com/questions/40028251/prefix-column-names-when-using-dynamic-pivot)]
+* How to add a prefix to new columns in a dynamic pivot table.

 ## Sequencing Analytics